gauravsingh1012/kubernetes-airflow-ide/README.md

 1) Kubernetes dashboard :: http://127.0.0.1:8008/
-2) In order to get Kube lens to work, I did following: sudo hostnamectl set-hostname kubernetes sudo gedit /etc/hosts --> added 127.0.0.53	kubernetes hostnamectl --for verification
+2) In order to get Kube lens to work, I did following:
+    a) sudo hostnamectl set-hostname kubernetes
+    b) sudo gedit /etc/hosts --> added 127.0.0.53	kubernetes
+    c) hostnamectl --for verification
-3) In case, Volume and Overlay2 directories of docker gets huge then do folowing (only in dev): docker system df --to check docker volume prune  (for dangling volumes, this will hard reset your meta databases) docker system prune -a  (After executing make start, Only if above do not reduces much) docker system prune -a  (After executing make stop, Only if above do not reduces much)
+3) In case, Volume and Overlay2 directories of docker gets huge then do folowing (only in dev):
+    a) docker system df --to check
+    b) docker volume prune  (for dangling volumes, this will hard reset your meta databases)
+    c) docker system prune -a  (After executing make start, Only if above do not reduces much)
+    d) docker system prune -a  (After executing make stop, Only if above do not reduces much)
 4) Some other docker maintainence:
-    docker image prune (In case you want to remove dangling (un tagged) images) docker image prune -a --filter "until=48h" (In acasecse you want to remove old images)
+    a) docker image prune (In case you want to remove dangling (un tagged) images)
+    b) docker image prune -a --filter "until=48h" (In acasecse you want to remove old images)

 # Apache Airflow IDE